 Will there be any more strings in the tail for landlords?
 Will there be a U-turn on stamp duty?
 Nobody knows what’s ahead (aside from the usual cabinet disagreements), but it’s always worth tuning into the chancellor’s budget to see if anything will affect your personal or business finances.

-PPP will be watching closely to see how all of these events plays out, but should you have any questions in regards to these or Platinum Property Partners more generally, please do not hesitate to contact the team on 01202 652 101.
+PPP will be watching closely to see how all of these dates play out, but should you have any questions in regards to these or Platinum Property Partners more generally, please do not hesitate to contact the team on 01202 652 101.